DuarteVDG/aw-project/views/README.md

 ## Information about the `views` directory

-The `views` directory holds the app's views, as initially provided by the Professor.
+The `views` directory holds the app's views, as initially provided.